-1. This Chapter applies to measures of the Parties affecting trade enabled by electronic means.

-2. In the event of any inconsistency between this Chapter and Annex X (Financial Services), Annex X (Financial Services) shall prevail to the extent of the inconsistency.

-3. This Chapter shall not apply to audio-visual services.
+- 1. This Chapter applies to measures of the Parties affecting trade enabled by electronic means. - 2.
+In the event of any inconsistency between this Chapter and Section II (Financial Services) of Chapter III (Trade in Services and Establishment) the latter shall prevail to the extent of the inconsistency. - 3.
+This Chapter shall not apply to audio-visual services.

-General Provisions
+General principles